wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 Documentation can be found online for many of them.

-Even if these files are supported by Composer installers, the same issue of MU plugin happens for them: WordPress will not recognize them from subfolder.
+Even if these files are supported by Composer installers, they face the same issue as MU plugins: WordPress will not recognize them in a subfolder.

-Unlike for MU plugins, for dropins the issue can't be solved via a "loader", because WordPress only loads specific file names, so the only way to make dropins installable via Composer and also make them recognizable by WordPress is to either **symlink or copy them in content folder** after the installation.
+Unlike for MU plugins, for dropins the issue can't be solved via a "loader", because WordPress only loads specific file names, so the only way to make dropins installable via Composer and also make them recognizable by WordPress is to either **symlink or copy them into the content folder** after the installation.

 WP Starter, via this step, allows to do that.

 The main configuration involved is `dropins` which is an array of files to copy.

 Besides local paths (which includes files pulled as part of Composer packages in vendor dir) the step is also capable to use arbitrary URLs as source.
-This latest case it is not very recommended, because no security check is done on the downloaded file, so make sure at least to point a trusted server and use an HTTPS instead of plain HTTP.
+This latter is not recommended, because no security check is done on the downloaded file, so make sure at least to point a trusted server and use an HTTPS instead of plain HTTP.

-An additional configuration that affect the step is `unknown-dropins`.
+An additional configuration that affects the step is `unknown-dropins`.
 By setting this to `true` WP Starter will ignore the list of supported dropins from WordPress and just copy every file provided in the `dropins` setting to WP content folder.
 The default is `false`, because setting this to true, in combination of usage of URLs as source might be a security issue.
-The setting could also have the value of "ask" and in that case WP Starter will ask confirmation to user before copying a file not recognized as dropin.
+The setting could also have the value of "ask" and in that case WP Starter will ask confirmation to the user before copying a file not recognized as a dropin.

 ### `MoveContentStep`